MSR Remote 2 Review

-The MSR Remote 2 is a jack-of-all-trades 4 season tent.
-The Remote was equally at home on extended expeditions and mountain adventures in the summer.
-While you can buy a model that might do specific activities better, its hard to find a model that does as well at everything.
+The MSR Remote 2 is a jack-of-all-trades 4 season tent that's equally at home on extended expeditions as it is on weekend summer mountain adventures closer to home.
+While you can buy a model that will perform better for any one thing, it's hard to find a model that does as well at everything as this one.

 Ease of Set-up

-This is one of the easiest 4 season tents to set up.
+This is one of the easiest 4 season tents to pitch, even in bad weather.
 Save for the vestibule pole, two of the three poles that make up the body of the tent connect via a central hub.
-This design lets the poles snap together quickly, and then they clip into place using secure plastic taps.
-The third body pole inserts easily as well.
-This is one of the least challenging models to set up in a storm.
-In real-world use, we found this design noticeably easier in windier conditions than other models that utilized pole sleeves, such as The North Face Mountain 25.
+This design lets the poles snap together quickly, and then clip into place using secure plastic taps.
+The third body pole inserts easily, as well.

 Weather and Storm Resistance

 The Remote 2 gives you robust four-season protection for mountaineering and winter camping.
-Since two of the poles are always attached to the central hub at the top of the tent, this tent is significantly stronger than if the poles weren't.
-For example, we found the Remote was noticeably more bomber in heavy winds than the REI Arete ASL 2 and The North Face Assault 2.
+Since two of the poles are always attached to the central hub at the top of the tent, this tent is significantly stronger than if the poles weren't attached.

 Burying the snow flaps also further increase the tent's storm-worthiness.
 We used this tent in several fierce storms and were impressed with how well its design held up against wind and snow loading.
-The Remote is on the higher end of the storm-worthy spectrum and we'd take this model most place.
-In the end, it's not quite as burly as the Black Diamond Fitzroy, The North Face Mountain 25, or the Mountain Hardwear Trango 2, but it is lighter than those models.
-We found it pretty comparable to the Hilleberg Jannu, our Editors' Choice Award winner, but thought the Jannu was slightly more wind resistant.
+It's on the higher end of the stormworthy spectrum, and we'd take this model most places in the world.

-The Remote 2's minimum weight is 6 lbs 8 oz (just the fly, body, and poles) and was 6 lbs 15 oz packed weight with what most people would likely actually bring, which includes things like guylines, stakes, and the pole bag.
-A 6 lbs 15 oz packed weight isn't too bad for a tent of this size with a massive vestibule.
-The Remote is slightly heavier than the Hilleberg Jannu, but also had more headroom and floor space.
-The Remote is notably lighter than its marginally more expedition worthy competition, like TNF Mountain 25 (8 lbs 8 oz packed weight) or the Mountain Hardwear Trango 2 (8 lb.
-15 oz minimum weight and 9 lbs 13 oz packed weight).
+The Remote 2's minimum weight is 6 pounds 8 ounces (just the fly, body, and poles) and was 6 pounds 15 ounces packed weight with what most people would likely actually bring, which includes things like guylines, stakes, and the pole bag.
+The packed weight isn't too bad for a tent of this size with a massive vestibule.

 Livability and Comfort

 The Remote 2 has 33 square feet of interior space and a massive 22 square foot vestibule area.
-TNF Mountain 25 also has 33 square feet of interior space, but is a little longer and better for taller people.
-The Remote is a little wider and had more room for keeping equipment inside the tent.
+It's decently wide and has room to accommodate equipment inside.

-While hardly a necessity, it is nice to have two doors, and the Remote 2 was the lightest double wall tent have them.
-What sets the Remote 2 apart from most other models is its massive hooped vestibule, which is supported by a fourth pole and helps this tent feel huge.
+While hardly a necessity, it is nice to have two doors, and the Remote 2 was the lightest double-wall tent have them.
+What sets it apart from other models is its massive hooped vestibule, which is supported by a fourth pole and helps this tent feel huge.

 Adaptability and Versatility

-This is a fairly versatile 4 season tent, and because of its double-wall design, it could also work for occasional three season use.
-The interior fabric offered okay breathability, slightly better than the Mountain Hardwear Trango 2 and similar, but maybe not quite as good as TNF Mountain 25.
+This is a fairly versatile 4 season tent, and because of its double-wall design, it could also work for occasional three-season use.
+The interior fabric offered okay breathability.

-To help manage moisture there is a zippered mesh panel featured on each of the two doors.
+To help manage moisture, there is a zippered mesh panel featured on each of the two doors.
 This panel has a flap that is roughly half the size of each door.
-This helped some but overall this tent managed condensation just so-so for a double wall tent.
-This is another time where we felt the huge vestibule was nice because in stormier weather we would leave the vestibule-side door entirely open to help better manage moisture and condensation build-up.
-The vestibule is so big and has storm flaps, and we almost never had any issues with snow and spindrift combing into the main body of the tent.
+This helped some, but overall this tent managed condensation just so-so for a double-wall tent.
+This is another time where we felt the huge vestibule was nice because in stormier weather, we would leave the vestibule-side door entirely open to help better manage moisture and condensation build-up.
+The vestibule is so big and has storm flaps, and we rarely had any issues with snow and spindrift combing into the main body of the tent.

-Overall, the Remote 2 was one of the more versatile 4 season models.
+The Remote 2 is one of the more versatile 4 season models.
 It's light enough for many summertime mountaineering adventures, and burly enough for winter camping.
 It's likely a little too heavy and bulky for ski touring and carry-over alpine climbs.

-At $800, this is one of the more expensive double wall tents in our review.
-It is built to last and has several notable features, but it's a lot more expensive than some of its closest competition, like TNF Mountain 25 ($589), or the Trango 2 ($650).
-It is still less than the Hilleberg Jannu ($935) and Hilleberg Tarra ($1095).
-Since it includes a vestibule, keep that in mind when comparing this model to the Black Diamond Fitzroy ($800) and Eldorado ($700), which don't (it's an additional $160).
+The Remote 2 is one of the more expensive double-wall tents in our review, but does include a vestibule.
+It is built to last and has several notable features, but it's a lot more expensive than some of its closest competition.
+Since it includes a vestibule, you'll want to keep that in mind when comparing prices.

 The MSR Remote 2 is a versatile 4 season tent that is a little less expedition focused and more of an all-around option.
-It is stormy-worthy enough to take to remote and harsh environments, but it isn't quite as spacious as a true expedition tent.
-What it gives up in spaciousness it makes up for in weight and packed volume.
+It is stormyworthy enough to take to remote and harsh environments, but it isn't quite as spacious as a true expedition tent.
+What it gives up in spaciousness it makes up for it with a direct savings in weight and packed volume.
 This makes it more practical to take on shorter duration mountaineering adventures in the lower-48 or similar destinations.